eugeneng1150/CS1010s-study/Steps to problem solve.md

      - Using common patterns from previous problems

 3. **Write your program**
-   - have a clear picture of what Python construct to ouse
+   - have a clear picture of what Python construct to use
    - have a clear picture of how to connect the elements
    - translate into Python code